 Coward or tragic?

-“The good news is, these types of crimes are statistically rare,” psychology professor Elizabeth L. Jeglic tells A&E Real Crime.
+“The good news is, these types of crimes are statistically rare,” psychology professor Elizabeth L. Jeglic tells A&E True Crime.
 Shoaf “humanized herself to (Filyaw), and instead of being a random victim…she became more of a human being,” explains Jeglic, a sexual violence prevention expert at John Jay College.

 “I think that was a very smart tactic.”